Neck pain is defined as discomfort arising from any of the structures of the neck, including:

 Another common cause of neck pain is nerve compression.
-If the amount of space available for nerves to branch out of the spine is reduced, this can compress or “pinch” the nerve and cause pain.
-There are many things that can lead to nerve compression including
+If the amount of space available for nerves to branch out of the spine is reduced, it can compress or “pinch” the nerve and cause pain.
+There are many things that can lead to nerve compression, including:

 Neck pain can be mild, but it may also be a serious medical emergency.
 Seek immediate medical care if you experience:

-When treating neck pain, the University Spine Center seeks to manage the pain and treat the cause.
-Your physician may recommend one or a combination of treatments including:
+When treating neck pain, University Spine Center seeks to manage the pain and treat the cause.
+Your physician may recommend one or a combination of treatments, including:

 - Temperature therapy (heating pads or ice packs)

 - Proper support in your chairs and mattress

 - Adjustments to working environment (proper chair height, computer set-up,etc.)

 - Physical therapy